Silk Sleepwear at Lilysilk: 40% off + up to an extra $50 off

 free shipping

-Lilysilk takes up to 40% off of silk sleepwear, as part of its Black Friday Sale.
+Lilysilk takes up to 40% off of silk sleepwear, as part of its Cyber Monday Sale.
 Plus, get an extra $10 off $200, an extra $30 off $400, or an extra $50 off $600.
 Free shipping applies to all orders.
 Shop Now at Lilysilk

 Details